factcast/factcast/factcast-site/documentation/content/factus/redis-transactional-projections.md

 Java Collections vs. Redission Interface
 ----------------------------------------
-As seen in the above examples some Redission data-structures also implement the appropriate Java Collections interface.
+As seen in the above example, some Redission data-structures also implement the appropriate Java Collections interface.
 For example, you can assign a [Redission RMap](https://www.javadoc.io/doc/org.redisson/redisson/latest/org/redisson/api/RMap.html) also to a standard Java `Map`: